Last Updated: May 22, 2018

 Signing the acknowledgement may not seem important, but it’s still the law so you’ll want to make sure you follow it to the letter!
 You have to sign the acknowledgement in the presence of the firearms dealer that you buy it front, and keep it afterwards.

 While the state only requires you to be 18 or older to buy a handgun, federal law requires you to be 21 or older to buy a handgun.
 So what does that mean?
-Basically, you can only buy a handgun from a private seller if you are between 18 and 21, since your local gun store is a licensed firearms dealer, and is subject to federal law.
+Basically, you can only buy a handgun from a private seller after you reach the age of 18 or 21 (depending on what gun you want to buy), since your local gun store is a licensed firearms dealer, and is subject to federal law.

 The upside to buying a handgun through a private sale is that you can avoid the background check and the acknowledgement!
 But it’s always a good idea to be aware of firearms safety no matter what!

 You didn’t think it would be that easy, did you?
 In addition to those steps to buy a handgun, there are certain situations that prohibit you from buying a firearm.